tarbell-project/tarbell/docs/remote_configuration.rst

     Improving remote use is significant goal for `Tarbell 1.2 <https://github.com/newsapps/flask-tarbell/milestones/1.2>`_.

-To run Tarbell on a remote server, you'll want to generate a credentials file locally and transfer your Tarbell configuration directory to the server.
+To run Tarbell on a remote server or to `tarbell publish` via cron on any server — local or remote — you'll want to generate a credentials file.
+For remote use, you'll then need to transfer your Tarbell configuration directory to the remote server.

 Assuming you have Tarbell properly configured, create a credentials file::

     tarbell credentials > ~/.tarbell/credentials.json

 Now copy the ``~/.tarbell`` directory to your server.
 You could use ``scp``, ``rsync``.
 A preferred way of doing it is to use a private git repository::

     ssh myuser@myserver.tld